KSP-KOS/KOS/doc/source/structures/gui_widgets/popupmenu.rst

     .. method:: ADDOPTION(value)

-        :parameter: - any kind of kOS type, provided it has the suffix mentioned in :attr:`OPTIONSSUFFIX` on it.
+        :parameter value: - any kind of kOS type, provided it has the suffix mentioned in :attr:`OPTIONSSUFFIX` on it.
         :type value: :struct:`Structure`
         :access: Get/Set